ajay-p-sharma/Coursera_Capstone_ML/final_project_description.md

 1. I would like to know which neighborhoods in toronto area are closest match to Brooklyn neighborhood of New york.
 2. To find the top resturants for at least 5 different cuisines in the toronto area in terms of foot traffic and ratings if possible.

+## Target Audience

+This is going to be a personal project and the target audience for this project is mostly me and my friends.
+But, anyone trying to explore the brooklyn like neighborhoods in the northern neighborhood city can also use this data to explore the city or explore the popular food business oportunities in the city of Toronto.

 ## Input Data: